rossanoventurini/rossanoventurini.github.io/_posts/2023-10-9-sweepline.md

 We use a vertical sweep line to iterate through the points, attempting to improve the current shortest distance $$\delta$$.
 Consider the point $$p = (x, y)$$ just reached by the vertical sweep line.
 We can improve $$\delta$$ if the closest point *to the left* of $$p$$ has a distance smaller than $$\delta$$.
 If such a point exists, it must have an x-coordinate in the interval $$[x - \delta, x]$$, as it is to the left of $$p$$, and a y-coordinate in the interval $$[y - \delta, y + \delta]$$.

 The figure below shows the rectangle within which this point must lie.
 We have a fact that, at a first glance, may seem quite surprising: *there can be at most $$6$$ points within the rectangle*.

-Why is this the case?
 The $$6$$ circles within the perimeter of the rectangle represent points that are at distance exactly $$\delta$$ apart from each other.
-This represents the maximum number of possible points in the rectangle.
-Indeed, we cannot have two points, let's call them $$q$$ and $$q'$$, within the same gray square.
-Take another look at the figure below.
+See  the *Section 5.4 of Algorithm Design by Kleinberg and Tardos* for a proof of this fact.

+For our purposes, a slightly weaker result is sufficient, which states that *the rectangle contains at most $$8$$ points*.

+To understand why, consider the $$8$$ squares in the figure above.
+Each of these squares, including its perimeter, can contain at most one point.
+Assume, for the sake of contradiction, that a square contains two points, denoted as $$q$$ and $$q'$$.
 The distance between $$q$$ and $$q'$$ is smaller than $$\delta$$.
-So, if point $$q'$$ exists, it would have already been processed by the sweep line because it has an x-coordinate smaller than that of $$p$$.
-Therefore, the value of $$\delta$$ would be smaller than its current value.
+If point $$q'$$ exists, it would have already been processed by the sweep line because it has an x-coordinate smaller than that of $$p$$.
+However, this is not possible, because otherwise the value of $$\delta$$ would be smaller than its current value.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">